cryptocracy/cryptocracy/README.md

 - ⚙️ I’m currently working on [Derupt](https://derupt.io)
 - 🔨 Building an alignment between censorship resistant content, sentiment, and monetization.
+- 💬 Ask me about Bitcoin, Stacks, or CityCoins

 <!--
 - 👯 I’m looking to collaborate on ...